timiskhakov/timiskhakov.github.io/posts/haystacks-needles-and-hardware-intrinsics.md

 # Haystacks, Needles, and Hardware Intrinsics

 In [the previous post](/posts/vectorized-computations-and-simd), we have explored SIMD-enabled types, such as vectors, provided by the `System.Numerics` namespace.
-They allow us to vectorize some array-based algorithms to speed up their performance.
+They allow us to vectorize some array-based algorithms to speed up performance.
 However, since we were running code on .NET Core 3.1, we kinda ignored the elephant in the room — hardware intrinsics.
-Hardware intrinsics are special functions that are converted into CPU specific instructions.
-They provide us with the same functionality as vectors from `System.Numerics` giving more flexibility, plus they expose additional instructions we can leverage on.
+Hardware intrinsics are special functions that are converted into CPU-specific instructions.
+They provide us with the same functionality as vectors from `System.Numerics` giving more flexibility and exposing additional instructions we can leverage on.
 Starting from .NET Core 3.0 hardware intrinsics are available under the `System.Runtime.Intrinsics` namespace.

 Remember this example from the previous post?
 ```csharp